 First, jealousy is a human trait, not a canine trait.
-What dogs experience, when a new “pack member” is introduced, is confusion as to their place in the pack.
+What dogs experience, when a new ‘family member’ is introduced, is confusion as to their place in the family.
 A dog that has been the center of attention may become confused and frustrated when that attention is abruptly divided, or even totally redirected, in favor of the newcomer.
-The dog may then “act out” what it believes to be it’s place in the hierarchy, and if improperly corrected, may act out in a manner that is not compatible with the newcomer.
-Often the dog is then relegated to the back yard or a back room, which tells the confused dog that it is no longer in good standing with the pack, or worse, to the pound, which tells it that it has no place in the pack at all!
-It is important to make clear to your pup, from the start, the proper pecking order of your “pack”.
-This requires some obedience training, and the establishing of yourself as “alpha” dog, that is, leader of the pack, long before the new baby arrives.
+The dog may then ‘act out’ what it believes to be it’s place in the family, and if improperly corrected, may act out in a manner that is not compatible with the newcomer.
+Often the dog is then relegated to the back yard or a back room, which tells the confused dog that it is no longer in good standing with the family, or worse, to a shelter or the street, which tells him that he has no place in the family at all!
+(Yes, sadly people actually do discard dogs as though they are worthless!!!)
+It is important to make clear to your pup, from the start, the proper order of your family.
+This requires some obedience training, and the establishing of yourself as parent, that is leader of the family, long before the new baby arrives.

 First practice “down stay” all around the house and yard, many times a day.
 Have your pup stay in a “down” position for 10 to 15 minutes at a time, praising him/her lavishly.
 Be certain that this is a happy time with your dog.
 Do not correct angrily when your dog breaks the stay.
 Gently “return” him/her to the “stay” position.

 Next, get a doll that is as close to lifelike as possible.
 The kind that makes a crying sound is best.
 Take your dog into the nursery every day, weeks before delivery.
-Have all of the materials that you will use on you baby in the nursery.
+Have all of the materials that you will use on your baby in the nursery.
 Baby powder, diapers, creams, lotions…. the works.
 Simulate diapering the baby with the doll.
-Have your dog on a “down stay” at the door of the nursery.
-As you are diapering the ‘baby’, tell your pup how good s/he is for staying in place.
+Have your dog on a “down stay”, on his bed or mat, at the door of the nursery.
+As you are diapering the ‘baby’, tell your pup how good he is for staying in place.
 Incorporate the word “stay” in your lavish praise.
 Do not allow you pup to break from the stay or to whine.
-Praise him/her for staying nicely and for being quiet.
-“Good stay, Lady/Sport”, “Good quiet, Lady/Sport”.
+Praise him for staying nicely and for being quiet.
+“Good stay, Buddy”, or “Good quiet, Buddy”.
 Remember that you are praising the dog for obeying the stay command, not for leaving the baby alone!

 Be certain not to act too cautiously when interacting with the ‘baby’.
-Be calm, affectionate and matter of fact so that the pup does not get the idea that she is dominant over the baby.
+Be calm, affectionate and matter of fact so that the pup gets the idea that the baby is an important member of the family.

-Of course, always have your dog on lead and under control when introducing him/her to a new baby, remembering that dogs are never totally predictable.
+Of course, always have your dog on lead and under control when introducing him to a new baby, remembering that dogs are never totally predictable.